Nový Přerov

 Nový Přerov (Neuprerau, Neu-Prerau, Nova Prerava) is a municipality and village in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 400 inhabitants.

 Nový Přerov lies approximately 29 km west of Břeclav, 45 km south of Brno, and 207 km south-east of Prague.

 Demographics

-Nový Přerov one of the South Moravian municipalities with a historical population of Moravian Croats.
+Nový Přerov one of the three South Moravian municipalities with a historical population of Moravian Croats.